 Patients should be mindful that this procedure, like other bariatric surgery treatments, is only one step in an ongoing process designed to help with weight loss.
 Follow-up appointments with your surgeon will be necessary to make sure you are healing properly and that you are losing weight safely and effectively.
 There are a variety of lifestyle and dietary changes that will be required after surgery to provide patients with the tools they need to maintain a healthy and successful weight loss.

 There are a variety of benefits and advantages offered by DS with Duodenal Switch procedures, including:

 - Patients can often eat larger meals before feeling full when compared to other weight loss surgery procedures yet still accomplish the greatest amount of weightloss.

-- Malabsorption coupled with restricted food intake can lead to significant amounts of weight loss that exceeds the weight loss of Lap Band, Gastric Bypass, and Gastric Sleeve Surgery.
+- Malabsorption coupled with restricted food intake can lead to significant amounts of weight loss that exceeds the weight loss of LAP-BAND® System, Gastric Bypass, and Gastric Sleeve Surgery.

 - Morbidly obese patients can lose excess weight and reduce risks to severe health problems associated with obesity, including stroke, heart disease, and diabetes.

 - Patients who are classified as superobese – with a BMI of 50 or more – can often benefit from this procedure.

 - It has the highest rate of cure of Diabetes Mellitus Type II at 99%.

 As with any weight loss surgery, there are also risks involved with the Biliary Pancreatic Diversion with Duodenal Switch procedure.
 Our teams of surgeons will be happy to explain all aspects of this treatment to you and address any concerns you may have.
 Please contact the DFW Bariatric Institute for more information on Biliary Pancreatic Diversion with Duodenal Switch at our Dallas, Frisco, and Fort Worth area practice.